department-of-veterans-affairs/healthcare-application/README.md

 #### Development example of interaction with ES servers

 There are multiple environments for the ES servers.
-To use any of them, you must be on a machien that can access the VA internal network.
+To use any of them, you must be on a machine that can access the VA internal network.
 Without this, the UI will work but all submissions will end in a failure at the SOAP layer.

 The 4 environments used are `dev`, `sqa`, `preProd`, and `prod`.
 For `preProd`,